tmeckhoff/mern-full-stack-app/README.md

 I created 2 main routes, the default route of the Employee Directory view, and a form to add a new employee to the directory.

-I also added the ability to delete an employee from the directory and to search for employees.
+I also added the ability to delete an employee from the directory.

 The design of the Employee model included firstName, lastName, jobTitle, email and phoneNumber.
 I made firstName, lastName and email required, both on UI and backend.